DejanVukas/ReadTheDocsProject/DWDM/Components.rst

 A complete system requires a mux+demux for TX and RX.

-Muxes are actually optical bandpass filters, typically based on Bragga Grating - some frequencies are reflected, the rest are passed through.
+Muxes are actually optical bandpass filters, typically based on Bragg Grating - some frequencies are reflected, the rest are passed through.

-Muxponder has many lower-speed client ports (1GE and/or 10GE) and single higher-speed wave port (100G OTU4 wave).
+Muxponder has **many** lower-speed client ports (1GE and/or 10GE) and **single** higher-speed wave port (100G OTU4 wave).

 Functions:
 ---------------